peucastro/aed_project/README.md

 #### All documentation can be found inside the docs folder

-#### To access the Adminstrator area, use the following login and password:
+#### To access the Adminstrator area, use the following credentials:
 |Login  |Password|
 |-------|--------|
 |adm    |123     |

 ---